MohitNath007/HR-Data-Analysis--Power-BI/README.md

 Transformed raw HR data into a structured, reliable format.
 Improved data quality to ensure the integrity of the analysis.
-Developed a predictive model to forecast HR trends.
 Created an interactive Power BI dashboard for real-time monitoring of key HR metrics.
 Learnings: This internship significantly enhanced my skills in HR data analysis, feature engineering, and interactive dashboard creation using Power BI.
 The experience at Psyliq deepened my understanding of factors influencing HR trends and decision-making processes.

-Skills: HR Data Analysis, Predictive Modeling, Feature Engineering, Interactive Dashboard Development, Data Cleaning & Preparation, Machine Learning, Power BI, Excel
+Skills: HR Data Analysis, Interactive Dashboard Development, Data Cleaning & Preparation, Power BI, Excel